-In my coaching practice I am quite often asked to recommend a technique that would enable to provide feedback at work: to co-workers, to subordinates and to superiors as well.
-How to do it to, on one hand, be diplomatic and don’t make recipient defensive, and on the other express our thoughts and do it effectively.
+In my coaching practice, I am quite often asked to recommend a technique that would enable us to provide feedback at work: to co-workers, subordinates, and superiors as well.
+How to do it, to be diplomatic and don’t make the recipient defensive, and express our thoughts effectively.

-Hers is an universal, simple (albeit very effective) SBI technique:
+Hers is a universal, simple (albeit very effective) SBI technique:

 Let’s please see it on the following example: